bhattacharyaSoumita/Basic_SQL_project/README.md

 8.We would like to better understand what your customer base looks like.
 Please provide a list of all customer identification values, with a count of rentals they have made all-time, with your highest volume customers at the top of the list.

-A special Gratitude to Maven Analytics making this learning journey even more rewarding.